By Jeff Houck

 After he left the Tampa Tribune to work in Pittsburgh and, later, Opelika, Ala., the challenges followed.
-He’s now very sick with cancer, in a way I’d never wish on anyone so fine and good and lovely.
-He and I share the Lutheran faith.
-I’m in awe of how that deep faith has sustained him through his illness.
+Last year he became very sick with cancer, in a way I’d never wish on anyone so fine and good and lovely.
+He and I shared the Lutheran faith.
+I’m in awe of how that deep faith sustained him through his illness.
 He remains, all these years and miles later, an inspiration to me.

 My family and I owe Duke so much that I can never repay.
 I love him and think of him often at times when I cannot fathom what my beautiful, rich, entirely surreal life has become.

 All because he asked, “Why don’t you do it?”